valerioarvizzigno/homecraft_vertex/README.md

 export gcp_project_id='<replaceHereTheGCPProjectID>'
 ```

 19. Fine-tune text-bison@001 via VertexAI fine-tuning feature, using the fine-tuning/fine_tuning_dataset.jsonl file.
 This will instruct the model in advertizing partner network when specific questions are asked.
-For more information about fine-tuning look at https://cloud.google.com/vertex-ai/docs/generative-ai/models/tune-models#generative-ai-tune-model-python
+For more information about fine-tuning look at [these docs](https://cloud.google.com/vertex-ai/docs/generative-ai/models/tune-models#generative-ai-tune-model-python)

 20. Run streamlit app